 Therefore, it is recommended to go for a wired connection while gaming for stable internet.

 - Disconnect Unused Devices: Cheap routers do not come with the functionality of dynamic resource allocation.
-Therefore, it is rather common for every client to receive the same priority even when one needs better internet than the other.
+Therefore, it is common for every client to receive the same priority even when one needs better internet.

-With that said, it is better to disconnect once you’ve used the internet to supply that bit to your main PC as well.
+It is better to disconnect once you’ve used the internet to supply that bit to your main PC.

-All in all, following the mentioned steps, should be enough to get rid of any errors that plague your copy of Minecraft: Education Edition.
-If you’re still facing such issues then we recommend you perform a clean reinstallation.
+All in all, following the steps mentioned above, should eliminate any errors plaguing your Minecraft: Education Edition copy.
+If you’re still facing such issues, we recommend performing a clean reinstallation.